madetech/learn/core-skills/c-sharp-and-dotnet/README.md

 Disclaimer - The C# skill is not a core skill, it is advanced learning.
 If the goal is to know enough to join a delivery, this is satisfied having achieved Goat.
 Eagle is a space to demonstrate a deeper understanding of OO programming and implementing clean, maintainable code in C#.

+- TODO: This line is here to remind us to flesh out and write the requirement for explaining and understanding some common ways that complexity can creep into .NET projects and why, and what we can do to try and avoid this.

 - Can explain at a high level how the .NET virtual machine works
  - Can explain memory management and garbage collection
  - Can explain intermediate language and compilation